SGDInstitute/apollo/content/collections/pages/mblgtacc/workshops.md

         content:
           -
             type: text
-            text: 'The heart of MBLGTACC is the selection of breakout sessions, most peer-led, on Saturday and Sunday.
-Many workshops are also curated into themed tracks.'
+            text: 'The heart of MBLGTACC 2024 will be the broad selection of 60 minute breakout sessions, most peer-led, across Saturday, October 26 and Sunday, October 27. '
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: lead
+        content:
+          -
+            type: text
+            text: 'When announced this fall, selected sessions will be will be included in our program booklet and online—categorized by format and, when applicable, curated into themed tracks.'
       -
         type: set
         attrs: